joshHug/LeidenITP/labs/extra_exercises.md

 - sum (easy)
 - zip (easy)

-In the following exercises you can practise with while loops:
+In the following exercises, you can practice with while loops:

 - sorted (very hard)

 ## slicing

-In the following exercises you can practise with slicing:
+In the following exercises, you can practice with slicing:

 - reversed (medium)

 ## Ternary Operator

 The idea of a ternary operator is that you can have two outcomes depending on a rule.
-While python does not officially have a ternary operator (like C#, C++, java, etc.), there is a common way of writing them.
-You should use a ternary operator when the value of a variable should be A in the case of ... ortherwise B. It replace the following code:
+While Python does not officially have a ternary operator (like C#, C++, java, etc.), there is a common way of writing them.
+You should use a ternary operator when the value of a variable should be A in the case of ... or otherwise B. It replaces the following code:
 ```python
 if SomeCondition:
     value = 10 #this can be any value